pelias/query/README.md

 #### About

-This repository contains all the *geospatial* and *linguistic* matching elasticsearch queries used in the [Pelias geocoder](https://github.com/pelias/pelias).
+This repository contains all the *geospatial* and *linguistic* matching Elasticsearch queries used in the [Pelias geocoder](https://github.com/pelias/pelias).

 An attempt has been made to provide the queries in a more general-purpose fashion.
-Only a few variables need to be changed in order to use the same queries with any elasticsearch [schema](https://github.com/pelias/schema).
+Only a few variables need to be changed in order to use the same queries with any Elasticsearch [schema](https://github.com/pelias/schema).

 Feel free to fork the project, Pull Requests are welcome!